 Deploy the Linux script via Ansible, Puppet, or SSH-based automation.

-Ensure the agent registers with Guardz successfully.
+Ensure the agent registers with Guardz successfully

-Step 5: Post-Deployment Configuration
+Phase 4: Post-Deployment Configuration

-Verify Device Enrollment in Guardz
+Step1: Verify Device Enrollment in Guardz

-Navigate to Security Controls > Endpoint Security > Devices.
+Navigate to Security Controls > Endpoint Security > Devices

-Check that all endpoints report correctly in Guardz.
+Check that all endpoints report correctly in Guardz

-Adjust SentinelOne Security Policies
+Step 2: Adjust SentinelOne Security Policies

-Navigate to Security Controls > Endpoint Security > SentinelOne Managed.
+Navigate to Security Controls > Endpoint Security > SentinelOne Managed

-Click the edit icon to modify SentinelOne Policy Settings.
+Click the edit icon to modify SentinelOne Policy Settings

-If required, override the global policy settings per customer.
+If required, override the global policy settings per customer

 Troubleshooting Deployment Issues